This is the one and only Excellence in Broadcasting Network.

 Did you call him a staff puke?

-Yeah, I called him a staff puke.
+Yeah, I called him a staff puke and i'll call him a staff.

-I'll call him a student.
+I'll call him a staff ground today.

 You had better go talk to people in the military if you want to know what staff puke means.